w3f/messaging/paying/probabalistic.md

 Imagine first that relays generate the cover traffic that wins the payment lottery.
 A relay Alice could run multiple virtual relays to obtain more VRF keys.
 We could however employ stake here if either (a) not all relays need to generate cover loops or (b) all nodes were staked.
 We dislike all nodes being staked, but all nodes do generate cover traffic in Loopix.
 In any case, Alice could still run numerous minimally staked relays, so winning musst be tied to stake in this scenario.

 We might initially ask that nodes stake themselves according to their self assessment of their bandwidth and reliability, but this sounds unrealistic long-term.
 We might design some scheme in which auditor nodes estimate relays bandwidth, reliability, and honesty, while nominator nodes provided stake for unstaked replays based on the auditors recommendations.
 We consider this approach extremely complex so we do not attempt to answer questions like rewarding auditors.
-We might discover that some auditor-like functionality sounds unavoidable though, in which case self assessment might be an acceptable initial starting place.
+We might discover that some auditor-like functionality to be unavoidable though, in which case self assessment might be an acceptable initial starting place.

 If we devise some punishment scheme, the we could evaluate if merely loosing of reward provides sufficient economic incentives when all relays generate cover traffic but without stake.
 If so, then this provides one simple solution.
 There are also intermediate schemes that simulate stake by making a relays' first few winning packets become its stake, but again assuming punishment.